Azure/aztk/docs/13-configuration.md

 Running the command `aztk spark cluster ssh --id <cluster_id>` will ssh into the master node of the Spark cluster.
 It will also forward the Spark Job UI to localhost:4040, the Spark master's web UI to localhost:8080, and Jupyter to localhost:8888.

-Note that all of the settings in ssh.yaml will be overrided by parameters passed on the command line.
+Note that all of the settings in ssh.yaml will be overridden by parameters passed on the command line.

 ## Spark Configuration

 The repository comes with default Spark configuration files which provision your Spark cluster just the same as you would locally.
 After running `aztk spark init` to initialize your working environment, you can view and edit these files at `.aztk/spark-defaults.conf`, `.aztk/spark-env.sh` and `.aztk/core-site.xml`.
-Please note that you can bring your own Spark configuration files by copying your `spark-defaults.conf`, `spark-env.sh` and `core-site.xml` into your `.aztk/` direcotry.
+Please note that you can bring your own Spark configuration files by copying your `spark-defaults.conf`, `spark-env.sh` and `core-site.xml` into your `.aztk/` directory.

 If using `aztk` job submission, please note that both `spark.shuffle.service.enabled` and `spark.dynamicAllocation.enabled` must be set to true so that the number of executors registered with an application can scale as nodes in the job's cluster come online.